Homological stability for automorphism groups

 is an epimorphism for $i\le \frac{n-usr(R)-1}{2}-r$ and an isomorphism for $i\le \frac{n-usr(R)-3}{2}-r$.
 If $F$ is split then the map is an epimorphism for $i\le \frac{n-usr(R)-1-r}{2}$ and an isomorphism for $i\le \frac{n-usr(R)-r-3}{2}$.
 If $F$ is constant then the map is an epimorphism for $i\le \frac{n-usr(R)-1}{2}$ and an isomorphism for $i\le \frac{n-usr(R)-2}{2}$. \end{thm}

 For constant coefficients this slightly improves the stability theorem of Mirzaii--van der Kallen \cite{MvdK}, and, as they remark, their results on the connectivity of the poset they use suffice to prove stability with twisted coefficients: that is what we have done.
-Earlier, stability with split polynomial coefficients in the case of $R$ a Dedekind domain, trivial involution, $\epsilon=\pm 1$, and $\Lambda =\Lambda_{max}$ (that is, the groups $O_{n,n}(A)$ for $\epsilon=1$ and $Sp_{2n}(A)$ for $\epsilon=-1$) was proved by Charney \cite{Cha87}.
+Earlier, stability with split coefficient systems of finite degree in the case of $R$ a Dedekind domain, trivial involution, $\epsilon=\pm 1$, and $\Lambda =\Lambda_{max}$ (that is, the groups $O_{n,n}(A)$ for $\epsilon=1$ and $Sp_{2n}(A)$ for $\epsilon=-1$) was proved by Charney \cite{Cha87}.
 In terms of the \emph{absolute stable rank} of Magurn--van der Kallen--Vaserstein \cite{MvdKV} we have $asr(R) \leq 2$ for $R$ Dedekind \cite[Theorem 3.1]{MvdKV}, and with trivial involution we have $usr(R) \leq asr(R)$ \cite[Remark 6.4]{MvdK}.
-Thus for split coefficient systems we get: epimorphism for $i\le \frac{n-r-3}{2}$ and isomorphism for $i\le \frac{n-r-5}{2}$, which improves \cite[Theorem 4.3]{Cha87} slightly.
+Thus for split coefficient systems we get: the map in Theorem~\ref{thm:Unitary} is an epimorphism for $i\le \frac{n-r-3}{2}$ and isomorphism for $i\le \frac{n-r-5}{2}$, which improves \cite[Theorem 4.3]{Cha87} slightly.
 In the case of constant coefficients we get: epimorphism for $i\le \frac{n-3}{2}$ and isomorphism for $i\le \frac{n-4}{2}$, which improves \cite[Corollary 4.5]{Cha87} slightly.
 Stabilisation by quadratic modules other than $H$ has been considered by Vogtmann \cite{Vog82}, Cathelineau \cite{Cat07}, and Collinet \cite{Col11}.